ClinicalTrials.Veeva

 Lifestyle restrictions

-13. Consumption of any xanthine-containing products (e.g., coffee, tea, chocolate, or Coca-Cola like drinks) more than 6 cups per day (or equivalent), or alcoholic beverages within 48 h before prior dosing (D1) until final discharge day inclusive.
+13. Have regular consumption of grapefruit juice and any xanthine-containing products (e.g., coffee, tea, chocolate, or Coca-Cola like drinks) more than 6 cups per day (or equivalent), or consumption of any alcoholic beverages within 48 h before prior dosing (D1) until final discharge day inclusive.

 14. Have regular consumption of alcoholic beverages that exceeds 21 units per week (1 unit = 10 g of pure alcohol).